adalcima/sensor-api/README.md

 Finally, run the API via `python app.py`.

 ## Testing
-Tests can be run via `pytest tests`.
+Tests can be run via `pytest tests`

 ## Style guide and recommendations
 Some helpful conventions to follow when adding new features/Tests: